starknet-edu/starknetbook/src/ch02-09-02-erc20-apibara.md

 The connectors are provided by `starknetkit` and we imported to support two wallets: ArgentX and Braavos.

-The `Card` from `radix-ui` displays the wallet connection status and the balance of the connected wallet is provied by `readBalance` component.
+The `Card` from `radix-ui` displays the wallet connection status and the balance of the connected wallet is provided by `readBalance` component.

 ---